sssigma1216/ethiopia-lcluc-tensorflow/docs/source/tutorials/composite.rst

     /explore/nobackup/people/$USER/development/logs/

-Snippet of an example of a sucessful `.out` log:
+Snippet of an example of a successful `.out` log:

 ::